 Elissa played Helena Marais Rosenthal in James Bosley's play BROAD CHANNEL with UP Theater Company in NYC in 2014.
 In January of that year she also revived William Leavengood’s one-woman play SPECIAL (about autism) at the American Stage in St. Petersburg, which she had premiered at Theatre Row on 42nd Street, NYC.
 In November 2013, Elissa played Sunny in Sally Nemeth’s play MILL FIRE, in an Ivy Theater production that was part of two NYC festivals: EstroGenius and the Harvest Theater Festival.
 She also played the lead in Craig Lucas’ Reckless on East 4th St, directed by her husband Clark Middleton with the wonderful actor Matthew Cowles playing her many shrinks.

-Elissa has published non-fiction about travel, politics, film, and art.
+Elissa has published nonfiction about travel, politics, film, and art in the NY Times and elsewhere.
 She speaks conversational Spanish, Portuguese, French and Czech; co-directs the production company and performance space Apt 929; and occasionally sings jazz at Smalls, NYC.
 Her extensive work as a copy editor has given her prodigious facility with the language of the medical and legal worlds as well.
 Elissa is also the editor of Blue Note Records' magazine, the Blue Note Review.